derhansen/sf_event_mgt/Documentation/Faq/Index.rst

 How do I create a custom e-mail notification?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A detailled description can be found in the :ref:`custom-notifications` section.
+A detailed description can be found in the :ref:`custom-notifications` section.

 Can I add the HMAC or an appended HMAC of the registration UID to e-mails?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~